brachiGH/text-to-bitmap/Readme.md

 ### **bitmap.h**: bitmap Class API

-This class provides an interface for creating, manipulating, and saving bitmap images.
+This class provides an interface for creating and saving bitmap images.

 ```cpp
 // Constructor